McCollum has 25 points, Blazers beat Grizzlies 116-96

 The Blazers were looking to rebound after a 116-86 loss at the Clippers on Monday night, which new Portland coach Chauncey Billups said was "embarrassing."

-Lillard has struggled, scoring just 17 points per game through the first three games after averaging more than 28 points last season.
+Lillard had scoring just 17 points per game through the first three games after averaging more than 28 points last season.
 He'd made just two of 24 attempts from 3-point range.
 Lillard was 4 for 11 Wednesday.

-But Lillard had 11 points in the third quarter alone as the Blazers outscored Memphis 36-20.
-McCollum's 3-pointer in the fourth gave the Blazers a 98-77 lead.
-Lillard finished with 10 assists.
+Billups said he isn't concerned about his All-Star guard, complimenting his floor game and his defense.

-Billups sat his starters with the Blazers ahead 107-81 with just over 5 minutes left.
+"I just feel he's getting really good looks that we're accustomed to seeing him make," said Billups, who sat his starters with just over five minutes left and the Blazers up 107-81.

 It was the third of a four-game road trip for Memphis, which was coming off a 121-118 loss at the Lakers on Sunday.
 Morant had 40 points and 10 assists in the loss.